Stacked glass payment cards with a euro symbol, domed cathedral silhouette, and Ukrainian flag

 Self-Custody Matters More in Wartime

-When banks can freeze accounts, impose capital controls, or become targets of infrastructure attacks, self-custody becomes more than a philosophical preference - it becomes a practical necessity.
+When banks can freeze accounts, impose capital controls, or become targets of infrastructure attacks, self-custody becomes a practical necessity rather than a philosophical preference.

 Holding crypto in your own wallet ensures no institution can freeze your funds.
 For Ukrainians who experienced the early chaos of February 2022 (ATMs empty, banks imposing withdrawal limits, PrivatBank temporarily freezing some transfers), self-custody crypto provides genuine peace of mind.